Atlas-of-Kaeon/The-Philosophy-Library-of-Kaeon/README.md

 The aforementioned command is referred to as Kaeon (pronounced "KAI-on").
 It is the central tenet of the philosophy of Angaianism.

-The Core of Kaeon is a composite treatise written to codify and elaborate upon said philosophy.

-Angaianism itself is officially codified in the first portion of the Core of Kaeon, called the Angaian Creed, which reads as follows:
+The Core of Kaeon is a composite treatise written to codify and elaborate upon Angaianism, which itself is officially codified in the first portion of the Core of Kaeon, called the Angaian Creed.

     -
     	Kaeon